siktec-lab/SIKTEC-EPD/README.md

 [:arrow_up_small: Return](#table-contents)

-The `display(bool sleep)` method is used to transffer the buffered pixels to th EPD and disply the on the scree - passing true will powerdown the display when finished and put it in sleep mode. </br>
+The `display(bool sleep)` method is used to transfer the buffered pixels to the EPD internal screen buffer and draw on the screen - Passing `true` will powerdown the display when finished and put it in sleep mode. </br>
-The display is powered on if its need when this method is called,
+The display is automatically powered on if its need when this method is called.

 ```cpp
     ...